 The GW4 BioMed MRC DTP brings together the Universities of Bath, Bristol, Cardiff and Exeter to develop the next generation of biomedical researchers.
 Students have access to the combined research strengths, training expertise and resources of the four research-intensive universities with opportunities to participate in interdisciplinarity and ‘team science’.
 Many of the PhD projects supported by the DTP are co-supervised across at least two of the partner universities, allowing students to join existing and emerging research partnerships.

-The DTP is awarding over 50 studentships over 3 years to UK and EU students (who meet the RCUK residency requirements) and recruitment for the third cohort begins 24th September 2017.
-PhD projects are aligned with one of the three strategic research themes that characterise the GW4 BioMed MRC DTP: Infection, Immunity and Repair; Neuroscience and Mental Health; and Population Health.
+PhD projects are aligned with one of the three strategic research themes that characterise the GW4 BioMed MRC DTP: Infection, Immunity, Antimicrobial Resistance and Repair; Neuroscience and Mental Health; and Population Health Sciences.

-The training programme has three strands: research skills; professional and career development skills; and opportunities to broaden horizons, which might include placements, research visits, public engagement internships and a bespoke programme of clinical exposure.
+The training programme has three strands: research skills; professional and career development skills; and opportunities to broaden horizons, which includes placements, research visits, public engagement internships and a bespoke programme of research training.
 Events throughout the programme will develop researcher communities across the partnerships.